ralphlagumen/laravel-essentials/README.md

 # Laravel Essentials
-This package provides all necessary utilities needed to build a small to large scale projects.
+This package provides utilities that can help you build a small to large scale projects.

 Inspired by [Laravel Query Filters](https://github.com/ambengers/laravel-query-filter)